China lobby in the United States: Founding and World War II

-Cold War period
+The Cold War

 The Committee of One Million Against the Admission of Red China to the United Nations, later changed its name to The Committee of One Million Against the Admission of Communist China to the United Nations.
 The committee was established by Marvin Liebman, a political activist.
 Congressman Walter Judd (1898–1994) was an important spokesman for the Lobby.
-The China Lobby was funded by the Kuomintang through T. V. Soong, one of the wealthiest people in the world, brother-in-law of Chiang Kai-shek, the leader of the Republic of China (Taiwan).

 It was the dominant lobby on China issues until the 1970s.
 During the 1970s, the China Lobby campaigned furiously to prevent American recognition of the People's Republic of China (PRC), but its efforts proved to be unsuccessful.
 President Richard Nixon opened the door to mainland China in 1972 and the PRC was recognized by the United States in 1979.